-Civic Leadership Community Priority Intended public value outcome or impact CL1 - Effectively managing resources Funds are managed with full, accurate and timely disclosure of and performance. financial information relating to the Council.
+Civic Leadership Community Priority Intended public value outcome or impact CL1 - Effectively managing resources and performance.
+Funds are managed with full, accurate and timely disclosure of financial information relating to the Council.
 Town grant funds are maximised by seeking the greatest possible benefit to the community, within the available monetary resources.
-CL2 - Communication and Community members interested in applying for the grants were able engagement with the community. to book officer's time to discuss their project.
+Community members interested in applying for the grants were able to book officer's time to discuss their project.
 This resulted in stronger applications.

-Economic Community Priority Intended public value outcome or impact Projects are paired with local community assets and places to create activation.
+Economic Community Priority Intended public value outcome or impact EC2 - Connecting businesses and Projects are paired with local community assets and places to people to our local activity centres create activation. through place planning and activation.

-Internal engagement

-Stakeholder Comments
+Internal engagement Stakeholder Comments

-Community Assessment Funding Panels (CAFP) Consultation and management of grant administration.
+Consultation and management of grant administration.
 Consultation and Panel evaluation.